rvicedomini/muset/README.md

 OPTIONS:
    -k INT     k-mer size (default: 31)
-   -a INT     min abundance to keep a k-mer (default: 2) -u INT     minimum size of the unitigs to be retained in the final matrix (default: 100) -r FLOAT   minimum kmer presence ratio in the unitig for 1/0 -o PATH    output directory (default: output)
+   -a INT     min abundance to keep a k-mer (default: 2) -l INT     minimum size of the unitigs to be retained in the final matrix (default: 2k-1) -r FLOAT   minimum kmer presence ratio in the unitig for 1/0 -o PATH    output directory (default: output)
    -m INT     minimizer length  (default: 15)